johannesCmayer/bash_utils/README.md

 **and much more**

-Note that some scripts use absolute file paths, as they reference specific media files to files.
-These are not usable without modification.
+Note that some number scripts are not designed to be plug-and-play.
+They use absolute file paths, as they reference specific media files, or are in some other way not usable without modification.